xapple/forest_puller/README.md

 print(country.fellings.indexed)
 ```

-There is also a large data frame containing all countries concatenate together:
+There is also a large data frame containing all countries concatenated together:

 ```python
 from forest_puller.soef.concat import tables